MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/maskedbehavior.md

 # Xamarin Community Toolkit MaskedBehavior

 The MaskedBehavior is a behavior that allows the user to define an input mask for data entry.
-By adding this behavior to an `Entry` control it will force the user to only input values matching a given mask.
-Popular examples of its usage include input of a credit card number or a phone number.
+Adding this behavior to an `Entry` control will force the user to only input values matching a given mask.
+Examples of its usage include input of a credit card number or a phone number.

 ## Syntax